 In securing bids or quotations, the district will avoid acquisition of unnecessary or duplicative items.
 Contracts involving expenditures that require competitive bidding require approval by the Board of Trustees prior to award.

-NOTE: The bid minimums are annually readjusted by the Board of Governors as required by Public Contract Code Section 20651 subdivision (d); the 1/1/21 adjustment increased the minimum for materials or supplies to $97,600.
-The current bid minimum can be found at on the CCCCO website:
+NOTE: The bid minimums are annually readjusted by the Board of Governors as required by Public Contract Code Section 20651 subdivision (d).
+The current bid minimum can be found at on the California Community Colleges Chancellor’s Office website.

 Bid Specifications